A Spectral Confounder Adjustment for Spatial Regression with Multiple Exposures and Outcomes: Derivations

 \subsection{Derivations of bias from unmeasured confounding}

 The matrix $\bU$ introduces confounding to $\bX$ and $\btheta$.
-The derivation here does not include extra smoothing introduced in Section \ref{s:sim:gen} and focuses on demonstrating how how correlation, and thus bias, decreases at highest eigenvalues when $\lambda_U > \lambda_X$.
+The derivation here does not include extra smoothing introduced in Section \ref{s:sim_gen} in the main text and focuses on demonstrating how correlation, and thus bias, decreases at highest eigenvalues when $\lambda_U > \lambda_X$.

 In the spatial domain,

 To project the data into the spectral domain, we pre-multiply $\bY$, $\bX$, and $\boldsymbol{\theta}$ by the eigenvector matrix $\bGamma$.

 and